 In recent years a lot has been written about how video is the next big marketing channel for business.
 Certainly sites like Youtube & Vimeo are proving more popular with businesses than ever before.
 And it’s no wonder because video offers a unique and unrivaled opportunity to:

 - present a visual insight into who you are

 - build a relationship of trust with potential customers

 These days if you don’t have a company video that promotes or explains what your business does, you’re missing out on a huge opportunity.
 Did you know that Youtube is the next largest search engine, after Google?

 I’m pleased to announce that Webbuzz now offer corporate video production for businesses in Sydney, Newcastle, Melbourne, Wollongong, Central Coast, Brisbane, and Adelaide.
-Our own Webbuzz video above gives you an idea of the style and production values that we are able to achieve with our team.
+Our own web marketing services video gives you an idea of the style and production values that we are able to achieve with our team.
 You can have one too, for much less than you think!

 But guess what?
 Most ‘corporate videos’ are TERRIBLE!
-The internet is now over-flowing with business ‘corporate videos’ that look cheap and add no value for the public, customers or the business.
+The internet (and especially Linkedin) is now over-flowing with business ‘corporate videos’ that look cheap and add no value for the public, customers or the business.
 Some even take this to deliberate extremes in order to get attention.

 If you’re thinking about a company video for your business, don’t make your very own ‘horror movie’.
 In this post, Shoot Me!
 10 Ways To Ruin Your Company’s ‘Corporate Video’ I share the most common video production mistakes that companies make when producing their own ‘corporate video’: